GNOME/gnome-builder/doc/exploring.rst

 Exploring the Interface
 #######################

-The following sections will help you get to know a few aspects of Builder.
+The following sections will help you get to know Builder.

  * `Project Greeter`_
  * `Workbench Window`_